Cognigy/Documentation/docs/en/docs/ai/release-notes/pre-4.30.md

 - Fixed a bug where Task Manager related errors are mistakenly generated
 - Fixed a bug where errors are not properly handled when non-existing processes are killed
 - Fixed a bug where an invalid json is generated when a period for which no data exists is specified via the OData interface using $filter
-- Fixed a bug regarding our Think Node when using GoTo to jump into a sub-Flow
+- Fixed a bug regarding our Think Node when using Go To to jump into a sub-Flow
 - Fixed a bug where the entrypoint was wrong when using our Think Node together with the Execute-Flow Node and a Question Node
 - Fixed a bug where Execute-Cognigy-NLU Node would use the wrong Flow